-Indicator Measure Description Components, Method, Additional Notes Rationale Leading Attendance In-seat attendance rate.
-Components This metric reflects the percentage of students attending classes daily. $\left[\frac{\text{\# of days present}}{\text{\# days enrolled}}\right] 100$ Notes Aligns with District of Columbia Public Schools (DCPS) calculation and calculation for all other Performance Management Frameworks.
+Category Measure(s) Description Components, Method, Additional Notes Rationale Components Leading Indicators Attendance In-seat attendance rate.
+Students meeting the 15 calendar day rule (see below) Daily student attendance records during the program year This metric reflects the percentage of students attending classes daily.
+Metric $\left[\frac{\text{# of days present}}{\text{# days enrolled}}\right] 100$ Notes Aligns with District of Columbia Public Schools (DCPS) calculation and calculation for all other Performance Management Frameworks.
 15 Calendar Day Business Rule Students are included in the AE PMF measures if they have been enrolled in the school for at least 15 consecutive calendar days and have received at least 12 hours of service Service includes: orientation, instruction, academic or career counseling, and school-organized internships or dual enrollment All students in the audited enrollment are included in the AE PMF measures Students are tracked based on their individual date(s) of enrollment • Students who enroll in a program and un-enroll prior to the 15 th calendar day are not included in any AE PMF measures (unless they are in the enrollment audit) Schools may un-enroll students for non-attendance consistent with the school's attendance policy.
 For reporting purposes, schools may backdate students' exit date to the first day of non-attendance.
 Schools must follow all legal requirements for students who are under the age of 18 or who receive special education or English language learner funds In the event of an unplanned school closure (e.g., snowstorm or building damage) of three or more consecutive days, DC PCSB will work with the school to adjust the 15 calendar days of enrollment

-Indicator Measure Description Components, Method, Additional Notes Rationale Indicator Leading Measure Retention Number of students who meet the retention criteria for their program, divided by the total number of students who meet the 15 calendar day rule during the program year.
-Components • Students meeting the 15 calendar day rule (see below) • Students with a retention outcome appropriate to their program Metric Students meeting the retention criteria for their program Students enrolled during the program year and meeting the 15 calendar day rule Notes The following are ways that a student may be counted as retained in a program year: • Both a pre- and post-test on an NRS-approved assessment This measure reflects the percentage of students enrolled in adult education schools who meet the retention criteria for their program.
-The following are ways that a student may be counted as retained in a program year: If no secondary credential: Pre-test at ABE level 6 on an NRS-approved assessment pre-test and have attempted at least one GED subject test or are in the NEDP assessment phase during the program year If secondary credential: Pre-test at ABE level 6 (in current year or previous year) on an NRS-approved assessment and attempt a certification exam or completed (pass the course or proof from college/university that student attended full duration of course) a dual enrollment course while enrolled during the
+Category Measure(s) Description Components, Method, Additional Notes Rationale Leading Measure(s) Persistence Number of students who meet the persistence criteria for their program, divided by the total number of students who meet the 15 calendar day rule during the program year.
+Components Students meeting the 15 calendar day rule (see below) Students with a persistence outcome appropriate to their program Metric Students meeting the retention criteria for their program Students enrolled during the program year and meeting the 15 calendar day rule Notes The following are ways that a student may be counted as persisting in a program year: Both a pre- and post-test on an NRS-approved assessment Pre-test on an NRS-approved assessment from the prior program year (no more than three months before the start of the new program year) and a post-test in the current program year In alignment with the Student Progress measure described on page 92, in lieu of an NRS-approved post-test, a student may be counted as persisting if they earn the NEDP credential or pass the GED Subject test that corresponds to their lowest performing ABE subject during the program year and they do not post-test after earning the NEDP or This measure reflects the percentage of students enrolled in adult education schools who meet the persistence criteria for their program. o In alignment with the Student Progress measure described on page 92, in lieu of an NRS-approved post-test, a student may be counted as persisting if they earn the NEDP credential or pass the GED Subject test that corresponds to their lowest performing ABE subject during the program year and